 On a recent work trip to San Francisco I had the pleasure of a two day weekend in the city which was awesome!
-I’d also been there for another work trip just a couple of months previously I already had a rough idea of the layout of the city and I couldn’t wait to get going.
+I’d had been just two months earlier for another work trip so I already had a rough idea of the layout of the city and I couldn’t wait to get going.

-Like many of the food and coffee places in San Francisco farm:table uses Square Register to accept payments on an iPad.
-I love this and I was a little bit excited to try it out.
+Like many of the food and coffee places in San Francisco farm:table uses Square Register to accept payments on an iPad and I was excited to try it out.
 I paid with a pre-paid cash card and it was easy.
-The printer wasn’t working so I had my receipt emailed to me which was actually far more convenient as I couldn’t lose it!
+The printer wasn’t working so I had my receipt emailed to me which was actually far more convenient as this way I couldn’t lose it!

-Next I got a bus all the way to the Golden Gate Bridge and beyond to Fort Cronkhite, a former World War II military post located in the Marin Headlands on the edge of the Pacific Ocean.
-That was the end of the line so I just stayed on the bus for the return trip (a bargain way to see the coast $2 for 90 minutes of travel on the Muni bus network!).
+Next I took a bus all the way to the Golden Gate Bridge and beyond to Fort Cronkhite, a former World War II military post located in the Marin Headlands on the edge of the Pacific Ocean.
+That was the end of the line and I just stayed on the bus for the return trip (a bargain way to see the coast as it only costs $2 for 90 minutes of travel on the Muni bus network!).
 I got off at the south side of the Golden Gate Bridge and walked back over it and then kept going.

-I walked all the way down Alexander Avenue, through beautiful and sunny Sausalito with fabulous views of Angel Island and beyond.
-I walked via Bridgeway to the Marin City Bus Hub making a quick pit stop at Drake Avenue (well, of course!) where I waited for the Muir Woods Shuttle Route 66 – a 6 mile walk (I still have the tan lines to remember it by).
+I walked all the way down Alexander Avenue, through beautiful and sunny Sausalito looking out to fabulous views of Angel Island and beyond.
+I continued via Bridgeway to the Marin City Bus Hub making a quick pit stop at Drake Avenue (well, of course!) where I waited for the Muir Woods Shuttle Route 66 – a 6 mile walk in the sun (I still have the tan lines to remember it by).

-The bus took us up lots of narrow winding roads with little glimpses of the coast teasing us along the way all the way to the gates of Muir Woods.
+The bus took us up lots of narrow winding roads with glimpses of the coast teasing at every turn all the way to the gates of Muir Woods.
 As it was getting late I only had time to complete the 1.5 mile trail through the giant Redwood trees but I loved every step.
 The woods were so quiet and the air was so fresh.
 It just felt good to be there.
-I saw a lovely big fluffy owl along the way sitting high up in the trees who also seemed to be having a jolly nice day.
+I saw a lovely big fluffy owl (a Spotted Owl) sitting high up in the trees who also seemed to be having a jolly nice day.

 Sunday morning saw another planning session on the Foursquare website.
 I then walked around the corner to Fillmore Street for breakfast at Janes.
 I had a huge portion of granola with yoghurt and fruit and a very tasty brewed coffee from Stumpton coffee roasters.

 After a nice stroll Van Ness during which a man told me I had a body like a gazelle (!?)
 I took a bus to Lombard Street.
 It was so steep that my nose was practically touching the floor as I walked up it.
 I walked down via the “crookedest road in the world” past the stunning Victorian houses watching the cars attempt to navigate the eight tight hairpin turns.
-Another bus to Mission (I really like getting buses) and back to Blue Bottle Coffee (discovered this the first time I was here).
+Another bus to one of my favourite districts The Mission (I really like getting buses) and then back to Blue Bottle Coffee on Mint Plaza for a refuel (discovered this the first time I was here).

 A two day weekend meant that I had time for a gallery visit.
 SFMOMA was closed for expansion construction but there were plenty of exhibitions in various locations to choose from so I headed to the Contemporary Jewish Museum for the Beyond Belief exhibition which spanned 100 years of the spiritual in modern art from Piet Mondrian to Mark Rothko.
 I also had time to look around Beat Memories: The Photographs of Allen Ginsberg.
 The CJM museum is housed in a fantastic space and it was not too busy.
 Happy days.